Deadline for submission was 21st of February 2020 at 23:59 (Europe/Paris time zone)

-Abstract acceptance / rejection and preliminary programme should be announced around end of May/begining of June 2020.
+Abstract acceptance / rejection and preliminary programme should be announced around end of May 2020.

 - Abstracts should be typed in English and be no more than 250 words.